|

 discipline is associated with a negative physical outcome or doing something

 that no one wants to do.
-In order to view discipline in a more positive manner,
+To view discipline positively,

 take a look at a different definition: Old Definition- doing what we have to do